-1. Contact their webmasters to have the content removed.
+1. Contact the site owners to have the content removed.
 Google has no say in what content webmasters put into their personal sites, hence you have to take your issue to the owner of the site.

 2. If you successfully got the webmaster to remove the content but still see them in Google’s search results, you will need to log in to your Google account and submit a removal request via Google public URL removal tool.

 3. If the webmaster is unresponsive or is unwilling to do what you have asked, you can request to Google to not display the page with your information in the search results.

 Such a removal request is however bounded by Google’s removal policies and thus not guaranteed.
 Check out the instructions provided by Google here if you want to remove some content from its search engine.